Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 Two issues typically surface.

-Enterprise AI procurement must anticipate these realities before contracts are signed, not after adoption accelerates.
+An AI procurement strategy that anticipates these realities before contracts are signed is better positioned than one that encounters them after adoption accelerates.

-Enterprise AI evaluation should not begin with vendor names.
-It should begin with capability definition.
-And before capability definition begins, a more fundamental question must be answered: is the organisation seeking to buy a vendor platform, or build a custom application on a foundation model API?
+AI vendor evaluation that begins with vendor names rather than capability definition typically produces vendor-led rather than use-case-led outcomes.
+Before capability definition begins, a more fundamental question warrants resolution: is the organisation seeking to buy a vendor platform, or build a custom application on a foundation model API?
 These are different markets with different evaluation criteria, different cost structures, and different operational implications.
-The enterprise AI build vs buy decision determines which of these paths the organisation is on, and therefore which capabilities to define and which vendors to evaluate.
+The build vs buy decision determines which of these paths the organisation is on, and therefore which capabilities to define and which vendors to evaluate.
 Resolving it before procurement begins avoids the common pattern of running a full vendor evaluation aimed at the wrong market.

-Before issuing an RFP or engaging vendors, organisations must determine which functional pillars are required for their defined use cases.
-These commonly include:
+Before issuing an RFP or engaging vendors, organisations commonly map which capability domains are relevant to their defined use cases.
+These domains often extend beyond functional requirements and may also include supporting platform capabilities.

 - Conversational interaction